- The Chancellor of the Exchequer, Philip Hammond, gave an interview to Le Monde, France’s newspaper of record (the full version costs €2 to access).

 “Concurrence déloyale” in French has the particular meaning of competitive action which, even if consistent with the letter of the law, violates the spirit of fair competition, and represents a kind of cheating.
 Dumping products, cutting prices by producing sub-standard goods, forcing your suppliers not to supply a competitor or misleading advertising are all forms of “concurrence déloyale.”
 The term is therefore one which necessarily involves subjective judgement and grey areas: one man’s “concurrence déloyale” is another’s affordable pricing or informative advertising.
 If what Hammond said in English really was “unfair competition” then “concurrence déloyale” would be a good translation.
 More so even than the assumed English original, the French term brings out the fact that what constitutes “unfair tax competition” is a matter of opinion.

 This means that the BBC has clearly overstepped the mark.
+If you read Hammond’s reference to unfair competition in the Le Monde interview, you can see that he is not referring to his fallback plan of using deregulation in the event that no trade deal could be signed with the EU.
 You can “change your economic model to regain competitiveness” and “do whatever you have to do” without cheating or being unfair to anyone.
 What Hammond says to Le Monde is therefore perfectly consistent with his earlier statement to Die Welt.
 He has in no way excluded the possibility of competitive deregulation in the event that no trade deal is signed.
 He has only made the rather bland point that he isn’t going to do so in an “unfair” way.

 For Mason to suggest that Hammond had performed a u-turn in his report was poor, but at least it was clearly presented, like any report, as his take on the situation, and he gave the listener enough information to understand how he (Mason) arrived at that (mistaken) interpretation.
-What is really shocking is that Soanes should make the claim – that the u-turn has taken place – in the headlines themselves, as if it were a plain, undisputed fact, not an interpretation.
+Smith’s more emphatic remarks deviate even further from the standards one would expect of a journalist because he says Hammond “quashes” rather than “seems to quash,” which presents the observation as a statement of fact, rather than as an interpretation.
+However, as with Mason, Smith does so in the context of a report where the listener can assume that we are hearing Smith’s take on Hammond’s comments.
+What is really shocking however is that Soanes should make the claim – that the u-turn has taken place – as if it were a plain, undisputed fact, not an interpretation, in the headlines themselves.
+The headlines should be the part of the programme where the barest, most commonly accepted, least subjective aspects of a story are presented.
+For Soanes to allow a very subjective interpretation of Hammond’s comments to stray into this space is a dereliction of journalistic standards.

 The BBC’s Left wing bias appears